russellmcc/site-gen/posts/2014-01-11-EurorackMixer.markdown

 ![back view](/images/euromix_front.png)

 The fabrication stack was the almost exactly same as the last few times, with designs done in [Eagle](http://www.cadsoftusa.com/), fabrication by [OSH Park](http://oshpark.com/), assembly done at home with [laser-cut](http://www.dangerawesome.co/) stencils with the help of [my friend Brendan](https://github.com/brendan0powers).
 The only new step was desigining the front panels with the [rhino for mac](http://www.rhino3d.com/) beta.
-Event though this was a 3D program, it worked much better for technical 2D designs than [inkscape](http://www.inkscape.org/en/), with the exception of format support.
+Even though this was a 3D program, it worked much better for technical 2D designs than [inkscape](http://www.inkscape.org/en/), with the exception of format support.

 Panels were again laser-cut out of [acrylic](https://www.inventables.com/) with the paper mask still on, and then spray-painted.